Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How much does the Blueprint LSAT prep course cost?

-The Blueprint LSAT prep options cost between $330 to $2,300, depending on the course format and access period you choose.
+The Blueprint LSAT prep options cost anywhere from $99/month for the self-paced course to $1,899 for their 170+ program.
+It all depends on the course format and access period you choose.

 Does Blueprint have a money back guarantee?

 Yes.
-Blueprint guarantees that your LSAT score will increase when you use their services, or your money back.
+Blueprint guarantees that your LSAT score will increase when you use their services, or your money back (except for the basic self-paced subscription package).

 Will using the Blueprint prep course increase your LSAT score?